Sizing Heat Transfer Stations in District Heating

 5000.05 - 0.10

-These values are based on DIN 4708 and on empirical data from the operation of existing networks.
-For buildings with storage-tank systems, DHW diversity at network level largely disappears, since the storage tanks can be charged asynchronously.
+These values draw on DIN 4708 and on empirical data from the operation of existing networks.
+For buildings with storage-tank systems, DHW diversity at network level largely disappears, since the tanks can be charged asynchronously.

 Sizing for different building types